Last Updated on June 9, 2021

-The purpose of The Disabled Facilities Grant (DFG) is to help local community members support themselves by buying equipment crucial for their daily use, and making certain changes to their homes e.g, construction of ramps, modifying the lighting or heating system.
+The purpose of The Disabled Facilities Grant (DFG) is to help local community members support themselves by buying equipment crucial for their daily use and making specific changes to their homes, e.g. construction of ramps, modifying the lighting or heating system.

 Three types of disabled people are eligible for the DFG: